7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 5/exercise 1.md

 sanity_check_acc([Key|Keys], ConfigMap, SanityMap, AccMap) ->
     ConfigVal = maps:get(Key, ConfigMap),
-    case SanityMap of  %Mimic if-else with pattern matching
+    case SanityMap of  %Mimic if-else with pattern matching.
         #{Key := WhiteList} ->  %Pattern matching maps is broken in erlang 17.5,
-            sanity_check_acc(    %so I used erlang 19.2, which is only slightly better.
+            sanity_check_acc(   %so I used erlang 19.2 to run this, which is only slightly better.
               Keys,
               ConfigMap,
               SanityMap,